hardeep0598/Cloud-Native-Foundations-Course/README.md

 For this course, following are the pre-requisites

-◉ web application development with Python
+◉ web application development with Python <br />
-◉ using the CLI or command-line interface
+◉ using the CLI or command-line interface <br />
-◉ using git commands
+◉ using git commands <br />
-◉ creating a DockerHub account
+◉ creating a DockerHub account <br />

 This course has the following lessons:

-◉ Architecture Considerations
+◉ Architecture Considerations <br />
-◉ Container Orchestration
+◉ Container Orchestration <br />
-◉ Open Source PaaS
+◉ Open Source PaaS <br />
-◉ Cloud Native CI/CD
+◉ Cloud Native CI/CD  <br />